Teein/Html/README.md

 }
 ~~~

+The [splat-operator](http://php.net/manual/en/migration56.new-features.php#migration56.new-features.splat) (`...`) is mandatory here beacaue the function returned from `ul()` does not accept an array but a variadic parameter-sequence where each parameter must be of type `Node`.
+The splat-operator takes an array and produces the desired parameter-sequence.

 Protipp: Nesting anonymous functions can become cumbersome.
-On the positive site the anonymous function offers us hint where we could split our template into separate view-helpers.
+On the positive site the anonymous function offers us a hint where we could split our template into separate view-helpers.
 Here is a refactored version:

 <details>
     <summary><i>Show me the head section of this script</i></summary>